 Year of Call: 2003

-Miles is a member of the Professional Negligence Bar Association, COMBAR and the Bar Pro Bono Unit.
+Miles is a member of the Professional Negligence Bar Association, the British Insurance Law Association, COMBAR and the Bar Pro Bono Unit.

 Publications and Seminars

-Miles has written a number of articles on issues of importance in professional liability and insurance law and has been published in the Journal of Professional Negligence, the New Law Journal, Insurance Law Monthly and the Sweet & Maxwell Civil Procedure Rule Reports.
-He has also provided solicitors’ liability training to the claims handling unit of a leading firm of solicitors and lectured on a number of different topics including the SRA Code of Conduct and the effect of Quinn v The Law Society EWHC 2588 (Ch) upon the understanding and practicalities of legal professional privilege.
+Miles has written a number of articles on issues of importance in professional liability and insurance law and has been published in the Journal of Professional Negligence, the New Law Journal, Insurance Law Monthly and the Sweet & Maxwell Civil Procedure Rule Reports and by the Practical Law Company.
+He is the author of the Practical Law Company’s practice note on the duty of fair presentation owed by business insureds under the Insurance Act 2015.

 Commercial Dispute Resolution